MicrosoftDocs/dataexplorer-docs/data-explorer/includes/ipv4-prefix-notation.md

 ## IP-prefix notation

-IP addresses can be defined with `IP-prefix notation` using a slash (`/`) character.
-The IP address to the LEFT of the slash (`/`) is the base IP address.
-The integer, 0 to 32, to the RIGHT of the slash (`/`) is the number of contiguous 1 bit in the netmask.
+IP-prefix notation is a way of writing an IP address that includes a netmask.
+To use IP-prefix notation, write the base IP address followed by a slash (`/`) and an integer between 0 and 32.
+This integer represents the number of contiguous 1 bits in the netmask.

-For example, 192.168.2.0/24 will have an associated net/subnetmask containing 24 contiguous bits or 255.255.255.0 in dotted decimal format.
+For example, the IP-prefix notation 192.168.2.0/24 would have a netmask with 24 contiguous 1 bits, or a netmask of 255.255.255.0 in dotted decimal format.